CHASM Report 2020-2021

 Please download the report below:

-The ‘Sea’s the Day’ project aimed to raise the profile of Selsey’s fishing industry in a historical context, but also to emphasise pressures on the current fishing industry from a changing economic scene and a changing climate.
-The project took place thanks to a National Lottery Heritage Fund (yes, HLF has changed its name) grant of £35,800.
-Selsey Town...
+The ‘Sea’s the Day’ project was a partnership project between Selsey Town Council, Chichester District Council and the Fishermen of Selsey Bill.
+The project aimed to raise the profile of Selsey’s fishing industry in a historical context, but also to emphasise pressures on the current fishing industry from the perspectives of a changing economic scene and a changing climate....
 Read More»

 In late 2009 the Government awarded £11 million in grants to local authorities who demonstrated the best and most innovative ideas for dealing with and adapting to coastal change.
 To its delight, Chichester District Council was awarded £450,000 and and became part of the Coastal Change Pathfinder Project.
 The project began properly in May 2010 and continued until the end of June 2011.
 A total...
 Read More»